MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/aa4am/branching-and-merging.md

 ---
-title: "Center of Excellence (CoE) Command Line Interface (CLI) ALM Accelerator Branching and Merging"
+title: "Center of Excellence (CoE) Command Line Interface (CLI) Application Lifecycle Management (ALM) Accelerator Branching and Merging"
 description: "Discussion of branching and merging for ALM Accelerator using the Center of Excellence (CoE) Command Line Interface (CLI)"
 keywords:
 author: Grant-Archibald-MS